GabrieleGhisleni/EnergyProject/README.md

 ## Parameters available

-> Before illustrating how to change the services according to the user's needs, we make a brief overview of the arguments that can be passed to the script through the docker-compose.
+> We now make a brief overview of the arguments that can be passed to the script through the docker-compose.